ibm-cloud-docs/vpc/backup_service_vpc_restore.md

 {: #baas-vpc-restore-CLI}
 {: cli}

 Use the CLI to create a boot or data volume from a backup snapshot.
-The commands are the same as creating a volume from a manually created snapshot.
+The commands are the same as the ones that are used to restore a volume from a manually created snapshot.
 For more information, see [Restore a volume from a snapshot with the CLI](/docs/vpc?topic=vpc-snapshots-vpc-restore&interface=cli#snapshots-vpc-restore-CLI).
-Be sure to [review the prerequisites](/docs/vpc?topic=vpc-snapshots-vpc-restore&interface=cli#snapshots-vpc-restore-prereq-CLI).

 For more information about all backup service commands, see the [VPC CLI reference](/docs/vpc?topic=vpc-infrastructure-cli-plugin-vpc-reference).